hari9585-cell/POWER-BI/README.md

 # Steps done

-1.Downloaded data set from resource source
+1.Downloaded data set from resource source.
-2. Upload in power BI from excel source
+2.Upload in power BI from excel source.
-3. Transform data and cleared duplicated data.
+3.Transform data and cleared duplicated data.
-4. Removed null datas from sheet.
+4.Removed null datas from sheet.
-5. Transform to powerquery for editing data's heading.
+5.Transform to powerquery for editing data's heading.
-6. Done DAX function with table creation and measure values.
+6.Done DAX function with table creation and measure values.
-7. Added relationship with datas.
+7.Added relationship with datas.
-8. Created a visualisation and saved the work.
+8.Created a visualisation and saved the work.